Cross-country ski boot size converter

 European size:

-How do you measure shoe length?
+How to measure shoe length?

-Measuring foot length against a wall
+Measure foot length against a wall

 Important information about shoe sizes